subatomicdev/binance-futures-cpp/README.md

 ## Results
 All times in nanoseconds.
+Ran on an Intel i7-6700 (8Mb L3 cache, 4 cores/8 threads).

 - Avg.
 Rest Query Build: time to build the HTTP request objects
 - Avg.
 Rest Call Latency: time between sending the HTTP request to Binance and receiving the response
 - Avg.
-Rest Response Handler: time to parse/extract the JSON in the HTTP response which populates return object
+Rest Response Handler: time to parse/extract the JSON in the HTTP response which populates the return object

 ### Sync